Publication date: October 2020

 - The processing is needed for reasons of public interest.

 In some cases, you have the right to having your personal data which you have given to us:

 - Transferred directly by Enabel to another processing officer, provided this is technically possible.

 - You have consented to having your data processed or the processing is required to execute a contract; and

 When the processing of your personal data is based on a legitimate or general interest from our part, you have the right to object thereto at any time, for reasons related to your specific situation.

 However, your request will not be considered if our legitimate interest appears to exceed your interest and if the processing of your data is required to substantiate, exercise or defend rights in court.

-When processing by Enabel is based on your consent, you can at any time oppose (i) the processing of data for the above-mentioned purposes and (ii) the processing of personal data concerning your health.
-In such a case, Enabel possibly is unable to pursue the purpose and/or respond to your request for intervention.
+When processing by Enabel is based on your consent, you can at any time revoke your consent.
 Such revoking will not change the legal status of the processing of your personal data carried in the period prior to your revoking consent.

 Whom to address?

-To exercise your rights, just send your dated and signed request, with a recto-verso copy of your identity card, by mail or e-mail to our Data Protection Officer, via:
+To exercise your rights, just send your dated and signed request, with a recto copy of your identity card, by mail or e-mail to our Data Protection Officer, via: